 Alternatively, work or family commitments mean that many people learn meditation by attending weekly classes.
 All of these different routes to learning work well in their own way.

 If you’d like to learn to meditate by attending weekly classes and live in South Devon, see details of Evening Meditation Courses in Newton Abbot.
 Sharpham Trust, near Totnes, also run a regular programme of Insight Meditation and mindfulness evenings, weekend mornings and courses.
-London Insight Meditation and Oxford Gaia House are associated organisations offering a programme of retreats and meditation groups, based in the Insight / Vipassana Meditation tradition.
+London Insight Meditation and Oxford Insight Meditation (formerly Oxford Gaia House) are associated organisations offering a programme of retreats and meditation groups, based in the Insight / Vipassana Meditation tradition.
 Elsewhere in the UK, try getting in touch with a local Meditation Group (some overseas groups are also listed).
 Many of our teachers also have connections with overseas centres.

 If you have learned to meditate in the context of Mindfulness-Based Cognitive Therapy (MBCT) or Mindfulness-Based Stress Reduction (MBSR), read about how Gaia House’s offering differs from this.

 Learning meditation does not require you to identify yourself as a Buddhist, or to subscribe to the principles of Buddhism.
 All you need is an interest in inner exploration and development.
 Gaia House warmly welcomes all people of every age, ethnicity, cultural heritage and religious background, socio-economic group, ability, sexual orientation and gender identity.
 Gaia House is committed to supporting the physical, psychological, emotional and spiritual well-being of all who reside and work here.